SAP-samples/teched2025-DA261/exercises/ex3/README.md

 1. **Check contents of the Knowledge Graph**

    Run the following query to fetch a few complaints with their associated company, product, issue, and outcome:
+   - note, adjust the Graph instance reference in the query __<consumerComplaintsBase_U##>__ to match the index of your assgined user id before execution

    ```sql
    SELECT *